mnpk/vim-jira-complete/README.md

 # vim-jira-complete

-`jira-complete` is a Vim plugin that queries JIRA issues and shows on AutoComplete list.
+`jira-complete` is a Vim plugin that queries JIRA issues and make a AutoComplete list for you.

-It will be helpful when you write commit messages on Vim. (e.g using [fugitive](https://github.com/tpope/vim-fugitive))
+This will be helpful if you are using Jira DVCS smart commits and [Fugitive.vim](https://github.com/tpope/vim-fugitive))

 ## Demo